This website uses cookies to ensure you get the best experience on our website. Learn More.

 • Color temperature: warm vs cool.
 Simply put, it refers to “warm” colors like red, orange, and yellow and combinations of these colors and their hues.
 Warm colors are typically associated with sunshine, energy, and heat.
 “Cool” colors presented by blue, green, and light purple, refer to freshness and chill.

 Before going further with your website’s color scheme, you need to decide what core message you want to communicate to your customers.
-There are several factors that affect the way people perceive colors when it comes to marketing.
-Individual preferences, cultural differences, and the market you are trying to enter – all this matters if you want to make colors drive the overall website conversion.
+Several factors affect the way people perceive colors when it comes to marketing.
+Individual preferences, cultural differences, and the market you are trying to enter – all matter if you want to make colors drive the overall website conversion

-There is no one-size-fits-all answer on what particular colors to use, that is why gathering some background information at this point is a must.
-The information below will give you some solid ground to kick off your research and help you align your business idea with a preferred color scheme.
+There is no one-size-fits-all answer on what particular colors to use, which is why gathering some background information at this point is a must.
+The tips below will give you some solid ground to kick off your research and help you align your business idea with a preferred color combination.

 Colors and feelings they evoke in people